As a baseball fan, you’re bound to have heard the mention of pine tar at some point, you may even have used it yourself.

 Pine Tar in Baseball

-Pine tar is also a great friend to a batter in baseball as a small amount applied to a bat’s handle or a hitter’s gloves can massively improve a player’s grip.
+Pine tar is also a great friend to a batter in baseball as a small amount applied to a bat’s handle or a hitter’s gloves can massively improve a player’s basic hitting findamentals such as their grip.

 Thanks to its thick and sticky nature, pine tar is a great aid to a hitter as it allows them to have a more comfortable grasp of their bat making their swing more relaxed.